ESAOpenSR/SRGAN/paper/paper.md

 ## Loss Functions

-Each loss term (see Table [@tbl-loss] in [@app-components]) can be weighted independently, allowing users to balance spectral accuracy and perceptual realism.
+Each loss term (see Table~\ref{tab:loss} in~\ref{app:components}) can be weighted independently, allowing users to balance spectral accuracy and perceptual realism.
 Typical configurations combine L1, Perceptual, and Adversarial losses, optionally augmented by SAM and TV for multispectral consistency and smoothness.
 The overall objective is a weighted sum of these terms defined in the `Training.Losses ` section of the configuration.
-A detailed description of the internal training and validation metrics logged alongside these losses is given in [@app-metrics].
+A detailed description of the internal training and validation metrics logged alongside these losses is given in ~\ref{tab:metrics}.

 # Limitations